 What is unlawful anyway?
 Is it merely perspective?
-It was shaping up to be a nice evening.
-Fit as any for a nice stroll around the block.
-In need of a couple of items, a man decided he was going to walk to his local grocery store.
+It was shaping up to be a lovely evening.
+Fit as any for a pleasant stroll around the block.
+In need of a couple of items, a man decided to walk to his local grocery store.
 Thanks to the media, the entire nation was on edge over a perceived increase in crime.
-This man took no chances when it came to his safety, so he decided that he would go ahead and carry his firearm on his walk.
+This man took no chances when it came to his safety, so he decided to carry his firearm on his walk.

 Though it shouldn’t matter, let me provide some background on this person.
 This is a law-abiding citizen.
 He has done nothing wrong.
 He has no criminal history.
-He merely wanted to exercise his Creator given right to self-protection and to not be a victim.
-However, on this particular walk, something goes terribly wrong when an officer who doesn’t understand Constitution Rights, sees the gun on his side and decides to stop him.
+He merely wanted to exercise his Creator-given right to self-protection and not be a victim.
+However, something goes terribly wrong on this particular walk when an officer who doesn’t understand Constitution Rights sees the gun on his side and decides to stop him.

 Here are some things both the officer and the man should be aware of:

 To begin with, the Constitution protects citizens from being compelled to incriminate themselves.
 As noted numerous times, questions from law enforcement are not meant to help the citizenry.
 Instead, the questions are always used AGAINST them.
-The man who was stopped is more than likely going to be reluctant to answer questions, as he should be.
-Not because he has anything to hide, but because the officer shouldn’t be asking the questions in the first place.
+The man who was stopped will likely be reluctant to answer questions, as he should be.
+Not because he has anything to hide but because the officer shouldn’t be asking the questions in the first place.

-Unless the cop suspects this person of being a participant in a crime, the cop actually has no right to ask the man about his unalienable right of self-protection, regardless of whether or not the cop likes it.
+Unless the cop suspects this person of participating in a crime, the cop has no right to ask the man about his unalienable right of self-protection, regardless of whether or not the cop likes it.

 Detainment is keeping someone in official custody, typically for questioning about a crime or in politically sensitive situations.
-This is essentially when a cop is asking you questions and you are NOT allowed to just blow him off and keep walking.
+This is when a cop asks you questions, and you are NOT allowed to blow him off and keep walking.
 However, being detained without REAL suspicion of any criminal activity violates Delaware v Prouse (Delaware v.
-Prouse, 440 U.S. 648), and stopping someone over a legally carried firearm violates US v DeBerry (US v DeBerry, No. 95-2232.
+Prouse, 440 U.S. 648), and stopping someone over a legally carried firearm violates U.S. v DeBerry (U.S. v DeBerry, No. 95-2232.
 Court of Appeals 7th).

-In this situation, the officer has actually broken the law.
-Several of them to be exact.
-The gentleman who was on his walk knows this, attempts to tell the officer of this, but the officer refuses to hear it.
-Because of the man’s perceived tone and reluctance, the officer decides he’s going to check out the weapon and demands the ID from the man.
+In this situation, the officer has broken the law—several of them, to be exact.
+The gentleman who was on his walk knows this and attempts to tell the officer of this, but the officer refuses to hear it.
+Because of the man’s perceived tone and reluctance, the officer decides to check out the weapon and demands the I.D. from the man.
 In doing so, the officer breaks another couple of laws.

-Seizure of the weapon for any reason without reasonable suspicion of a crime is actually a violation of Terry v Ohio (Terry v.
-Ohio, 392 U.S. 1), and demanding ID without reasonable suspicion is actually a violation of Brown v Texas (Brown v.
+Seizure of the weapon for any reason without reasonable suspicion of a crime is a violation of Terry v Ohio (Terry v.
+Ohio, 392 U.S. 1), and demanding I.D. without reasonable suspicion is a violation of Brown v Texas (Brown v.
 Texas, 443 U.S. 47).

 Of course, most officers would undoubtedly invent reasons for such behaviors as demonstrated throughout the country over and over and over again.
-But it should be noted that if the person being questioned, detained, ID’d, basically harassed, resists communication or forfeiture of the firearm, it does not make them a suspect or even suspicious.
-Instead, it just makes them knowledgeable and it makes the officer an annoying inconvenience.
+But it should be noted that if the person being questioned, detained, I.D.’d harassed, resists communication or forfeiture of the firearm; it does not make them a suspect or even suspicious.
+Instead, it just makes them knowledgeable, making the officer an annoying inconvenience.

-This is in the same line of thought of someone inquiring about your religion without consent to converse.
-It would be of extreme annoyance and that of a personal matter that is ultimately not the business of the officer asking the questions.
+This is in the same line of thought as someone inquiring about your religion without consent to converse.
+It would be of extreme annoyance and a personal matter that is ultimately not the business of the officer asking the questions.

 Of course, most officers are not taught this.
 So any such resistance to their interrogations would ultimately escalate the situation.
-Sure, there are some who would argue that the man should just comply with the officer, but the retort is really “why shouldn’t the officer just comply with the law he or she is there to enforce?”
+Sure, some would argue that the man should comply with the officer, but the retort is, “why shouldn’t the officer just comply with the law he or she is there to enforce?”
 Regardless, this escalation might result in detainment or even arrest.
 This is where the situation can become legally lethal on both ends.

 Any attempt to arrest on these grounds alone is illegal.
 “Citizens may resist unlawful arrest to the point of taking an arresting officer’s life if necessary.”
 Plummer v.
 State, 136 Ind.
-306. This premise was upheld by the Supreme Court of the United States in the case: John Bad Elk v.
+306. The United States Supreme Court upheld this premise in the case: John Bad Elk v.
 U.S., 177 U.S. 529.
 The Court stated: “Where the officer is killed in the course of the disorder which naturally accompanies an attempted arrest that is resisted, the law looks with very different eyes upon the transaction, when the officer had the right to make the arrest, from what it does if the officer had no right.
 What may be murder in the first case might be nothing more than manslaughter in the other, or the facts might show that no offense had been committed.”